Transcript of Sold a Story E5: The Company

 Sara Parker: I would say, nine times out of ten our customers came to us.

-This is Sara Parker who freelanced as a sales rep for Heinemann in northern California.
+This is Sara Parker, who freelanced as a sales rep for Heinemann in Northern California.

 Parker: I never did hard sells.
 Never had to.
+(Music ends)

 And former employees we talked to said that when they did initiate the sales call, they think they got a different kind of reception than they would have if they’d been calling from one of the more traditional publishing companies.